hasura/graphql-engine/docs/graphql/manual/api-reference/graphql-api/query.rst

 These operator behaves exactly like their `SQL counterparts <https://www.postgresql.org/docs/current/static/functions-matching.html>`__

-Fetch a list of articles whose titles contain the word “amet”:
+Fetch a list of articles whose titles contain the word “amet”:S

 .. graphiql::
   :view_only: